Background pattern

 Do not take codeine if you are breastfeeding.
 Codeine and morphine pass into breast milk.

-Dolmen may cause drowsiness, so it is recommended to exercise caution when driving, operating hazardous machinery, or in general, performing activities where lack of concentration may pose a risk.
+Dolmen can make you feel drowsy, so it is recommended to exercise caution when driving, operating hazardous machinery, or performing activities where lack of concentration may pose a risk.

-This medication contains 102 mg of benzoate of sodium (E-211) in each tablet.
+This medication contains 102 mg of sodium benzoate (E-211) per effervescent tablet.

-This medication contains 384 mg of sodium (main component of table salt/for cooking) in each tablet.
-This is equivalent to 19% of the recommended daily maximum sodium intake for an adult.
+This medication contains 384 mg of sodium (main component of table salt) per effervescent tablet.
+This is equivalent to 19% of the maximum recommended daily intake of sodium for an adult.

-Consult your doctor or pharmacist if you need one or more tablets per day for a prolonged period, especially if you have been recommended a low-sodium diet.
+Consult your doctor or pharmacist if you need to take one or more tablets daily for a prolonged period, especially if you have been recommended a low-salt diet (sodium).

-This medication contains codeine, which may produce a positive result in doping control tests.
+This medication contains codeine, which can produce a positive result in doping tests.

 3. How to Take Dolmen